International Fees, Costs & Funding

 We offer support and information about tuition fees, living costs and funding to help you better understand your expenses while studying here in Aberdeen, Scotland.

-If you are considering a studying a postgraduate course starting in September 2024 or January 2025, then please be aware application deadlines are in place which may affect your first choice of start date or course selection.
+If you are considering studying a postgraduate course starting in January 2025 or September 2025, then please be aware application deadlines are in place.

 We understand that committing to studying overseas is both a big financial commitment as well as of your time.
 We're here to guide you on how to plan your finances and what to expect when you get to RGU.